Scared is OK, disqualifying yourself is not

 Everyone gets scared.
 Executives get scared.
 Every time I got a big promotion, I was scared.

-While it’s OK to be scared, what’s not OK is if every time you feel scared, you disqualify yourself and don’t allow yourself to move forward.
-Don’t use scared as an excuse not to move forward.
+Please don’t use scared as an excuse not to move forward.
 That’s how you get stuck.

 The invisible risk

 It breaks my heart when I see gifted people hold themselves back simply because they are too nervous to step forward.

 Staying in the background because it is more comfortable, means you, well… you’ll stay in the background.